 - Hosts of showers or parties.
-Try to write these notes shortly after the shower or party takes place, its one more thing to take off the post-wedding to do list and you will be able to include more personal and memorable elements of the event within the note.
+Try to write these notes shortly after the shower or party takes place, it’s one more thing to take off the post-wedding to-do list and you will be able to include more personal and memorable elements of the event within the note.

 - People who went above and beyond.
 Don’t forget about all the little things that made the big day come together and run smoothly.
-The cousin who picked up morning snacks, the neighbor who accepts gift deliveries while your not home, the aunt who transported gifts from the reception back home.
+The cousin who picked up morning snacks, the neighbor who accepts gift deliveries while you’re not home, the aunt who transported gifts from the reception back home.
 Anyone who made the before, during or after the wedding process run a bit more smoothly deserves an extra dose of thanks.

 - Suppliers and vendors.
 You don’t need to write a note to everyone you booked for wedding services but definitely write notes to the key players or those you were extremely pleased with.
-Photographers, planners, makeup artists, anyone who exceeding your expectations and enhanced your special day will love to hear about how they made your day amazing.
+Photographers, planners, makeup artists, and anyone who exceeded your expectations and enhanced your special day will love to hear about how they made your day amazing.

 - Parents or hosts.
-We hope this is a no-brainer but anyone who contributed to the payment or planning of the big day deserves a hand written note and more!
+We hope this is a no-brainer but anyone who contributed to the payment or planning of the big day deserves a handwritten note and more!